 The capital city of Crete is full of tempting restaurants and tavernas of every type, but at least once during your stay you may enjoy trying this delicious and inexpensive street food for a fun meal.
 Here’s a few places to try a souvlaki in the capital:

 The name means “fast!” in Greek, and this place is perfect for a quick bite.
 Directly in the town center and very close to the Archeological Museum of Heraklion, this is a very convenient location.
 The place is praised for its very generous portions and low prices.

 Address: Idis 6, Heraklion

 Close to the charming port of Heraklion, Souvlaki Tsigos is another local favourite for the ratio of portion to price.
 Also they make a nice “Kalamaki” – skewered grilled meat, and burgers.

 Address: Leoforos Ikarou 113

-This is another very good choice of you are in the center of the city, also very close to the Archeological Museum.
+This is another very good choice if you are in the center of the city, also very close to the Archeological Museum.